In this document

 Default values: In the initial release of Solargis Evaluate, generic average soiling values are suggested, which are suitable for a wide range of PV projects.

-Processing time depends on the number of segments in the energy system.
+Note: Processing time depends on the number of segments in the energy system.
 More segments result in longer estimation computations.

 Angular reflection losses